glasnt/talks/2017_10_Constellation/Bees.podium/slides.md

 ???

-The more widgets you have, more than just firlesd and buttons
+The more widgets you have, more than just fields and buttons

----

-class: title

-# `toga.WebView`

-## A widget that's a browser window
 ---

 ```python